Brisbane | Mackay | Toowoomba | Rockhampton | NEW weekend courses Brisbane | afterpay available

 First, you will be responsible for directing traffic around specific areas like accident scenes, construction sites, and other obstacles.
 Your role will be to set up cones and signage.
 You’ll also communicate with drivers, and make sure that everyone stays safe.

 A traffic controller also stays alert and focused at all times.
 You’ll be trained to avoid distractions in order to spot problems early enough.
-It is the role of the traffic controller to make maneuvers through traffic when needed.
+It is the role of the traffic controller to make manoeuvres through traffic when needed.
 This is only possible because you’ll be trained to pay close attention to the road.

 Effective communication is also one of the typical things traffic controllers do on a daily basis.
 That means traffic controllers are trained to read maps and speak the right language to road commuters.

-1. Where Do You Get The Best Training?
+3. Where Do You Get The Best Training?

-Again, to become a traffic controller, you’ll need to complete an accredited traffic control course from a recognized platform like Global Training Services.
+Again, to become a traffic controller, you’ll need to complete an accredited traffic control course from a recognised platform like Global Training Services.
 Once you’ve completed the course, you’ll be licensed and certified as a traffic controller.
 If you’re in Brisbane, then Global Training Services should be your choice.
 You can check out our site to see the specific regulations on what qualifications are needed to work as a traffic controller.
 It’s important that you find out this information before enrolling in any of the courses.

 After enrolling in a course, there will be more things that need to be done, such as taking certification exams and attending practical training sessions, before you can work as a traffic controller.

-1. Duration of Training?
+4. Duration of Training?

 The length of the traffic control course will vary depending on the provider, but most courses are around 40 hours long.
 For Global Training Services our traffic control course runs for 8 hours, consisting of theory training.
 The traffic control course also includes mandatory 20 hours of vocational placement.
 There is provision for the vocational placement to be completed with one of the Traffic Management companies partnering with us.

-1. Do You Have What It Takes?
+5. Do You Have What It Takes?

 There are specific requirements you must meet before you sign up for a traffic control course, certification or license.
 It’s important to make sure you have what it takes for the job.